 Economic Development Minister Steven Joyce says the Opposition parties' inquiry into manufacturing - effectively talking up a crisis - is not helpful.

 Mr Joyce said on Monday that times are tough for all businesses.

 "Nobody's arguing that being a manufacturer isn't challenging.
 In fact, in my history in business, every time you're in business it's challenging.

 "But going around and trying to talk down the New Zealand economy and talk about a crisis in manufacturing, I don't think is particularly helpful."

 Mr Joyce said there was no simple answer to the problems the sector are facing, except to keep working hard to further improve their businesses.

-Next story in Political: Christian group says Marriage Act needs overhaul
+Next story in Politics: Christian group says Marriage Act needs overhaul